avneetpandey82/final_project/Readme.md

 ### 3. **Handling Authentication**

 In the `handleUserRegister` function, basic validation is performed.
-However, you can add more checks for authentication or validation if needed.
-For example, you might want to validate if the email already exists in the database.
+However, we can add more checks for authentication or validation if needed.
+For example, we might want to validate if the email already exists in the database.

 ### 4. **Running the Project**